HUMSI — Human Security Initiative

 Mar 26, 2026College Township, PA

-Immigration and Customs Enforcement agents arrested a State College area man on March 26, 2026, while he was being driven by his attorney to a court appearance.
-The man, who had lived in the community for nearly two decades, was pulled over on East College Avenue and taken into custody by five ICE agents.
-Local advocates expressed concern about the arrest's impact on community trust and its chilling effect on residents seeking help.
+Immigration and Customs Enforcement agents arrested an undocumented immigrant on March 26, 2026, while he was being driven by his attorney to a court appearance in Bellefonte.
+The man, described as a father of two who had lived in the community for nearly two decades, was pulled over on East College Avenue by five ICE agents in unmarked vehicles.
+State College Police confirmed they had no prior knowledge of the operation and did not participate.
+The arrest marked at least the second ICE detention of an individual en route to a Centre County court proceeding within a month.

 Salvadoran woman suffered stroke in ICE detention, denied medical care